-The key to using an area rug to help your room look bigger, according to Family and Living Rooms Expert Lauren Flanagan, is to use the correct size of rug.
-“One of the most common decorating mistakes people make (and I see it over and over again) is to use an area rug or carpet that’s way too small,” says Flanagan.
-“When your rug is the size of a postage stamp it makes the room look choppy and disjointed, and therefore makes it look smaller.”
+The key to using an area rug to help your room look bigger is to use the correct rug size.
+A common decorating mistake people make is selecting an area rug or carpet that’s too small, making the room look choppy and disjointed, and therefore makes it look smaller.

 The exact size of the rug that's optimal for your room will depend on several factors, including your furniture placement.
 Always remember that all of the furniture in a room should be sitting atop the rug.
 If it isn’t possible to achieve this, have at least the front legs of larger pieces on the rug.

 Most people are familiar with the notion that light colors help to make a room feel bigger than dark colors do.
 That doesn’t mean that you have to install white or off-white carpet throughout your home, however.
 Using lighter tones of your favorite color throughout the space helps to visually expand the space.
 Also, lighter colors reflect more sunlight (or artificial light) than darker colors do, so the increased light in the space contributes to a more open feeling.

 If you choose to have a pattern on your carpet or area rug, make sure that the size of the pattern is scaled appropriately to the size of the room.
 The typical rule of thumb is larger patterns for larger rooms; however, this rule is not written in stone and depends more on the amount of visible floor space.
 For example, a small room that does not have a lot of furniture can handle a larger pattern, while a large area that is crammed with furniture may require a smaller pattern.
 Your floor covering is an important component of your room’s décor, and can have a big impact on the overall feel of the room.
 Choosing the right floor covering can help make the area feel bigger.